SaraKhild/QueryDslAndProjections/README.md

 ### • Query Results of Department

-##### :pencil2: `This query comparing department name that is sending with department name that is stored in database and then get department information.`
+##### :pencil2: `This query compares department name that is sending with department name which stored in database and then get department information.`

 ###### Code :computer: